 - Research & Innovation

-Teen vaping is on the rise - about half of Colorado teens have tried it - and many don't know the risks.
-That's why it's important for teens and parents to know the facts about vaping and e-cigarettes.
+Teen vaping is on the rise - about half of Colorado teens have tried it - and many teens don't know the risks.
+Learn the facts about vaping and e-cigarettes.

 In the #MeToo era, teaching kids and teens about consent — what consent means, who can give it, when they can give it and when they know if they have it — is more important than ever.
 Our pediatric experts offer advice on how to start the conversation.